HackPartners/darwinrest/README.md

 ## Motivation

-Our vision is to bring innovation to the railway industry, and the first step to achieve this is by making the current masses of data available in the industry, easy to access and process.
-For this reason the HackTrain team has decided to create this opens source project to expose a standardized REST API for the Darwin API.
+Our vision is to bring innovation to the railway industry, and the first step to achieve this is making the current masses of data available in the industry, easy to access and process.
+For this reason the HackTrain team has decided to create this open source project to expose a standardized REST API for the Darwin API.

 ## Code Example